ultimachine/Einsy-Rambo/readme2.txt

 Add break away power connector label / panel rails

-Change TVS diode on motor input to cheaper part?
+Change TVS diode on motor input to cheaper part? replace tvs back on if off?

+remove third resistor from vref.

+add stitching capacitor between 5v and 12 rail?

+add angle mask stop slots under driver?

+rename motor rail vmot. find other wires that should be renamed vmot!

+move coil A to same side of driver